Skip to main content

 Immunology

-You gain a solid foundation of the immune system and its role in protection against microorganisms and maintaining human health.
-You will learn about the functional organisation of the immune system, the immune cells and chemical mediators, antibodies, and cellular processes related to the innate and adaptive immune responses.
+You gain a solid foundation in immunology and explore the immune system’s role in protecting against microorganisms and maintaining human health.
+Examine the functional organisation of the immune system, the immune cells and chemical mediators, antibodies, and cellular processes related to the innate and adaptive immune responses.

 Life Course and Health